Here are some of the results at the end of the day.

 This piece was inspired by a banana leaf.
 Love the rib and the spots and browning areas.
 A perfect leaf would be so boring in comparison.

+Annette captured the grace and liveliness of these colorful beans.
 It was a great workshop location.
 Nice bright room, windows onto the garden, super hospitality and congenial participants.
 Hard to ask for anything better.
 The ladies did a remarkably good job on challenging tasks.
 I was blown away by how well they all did.

 Don't you think they did well?